Group review, trekking, Yunnan, China

 Shaxi rice field, with one student

-For many years, a lot of schools have defined their outdoor activity week as 'week without walls'.
-So a week without walls in its broadest sense, is a week where students can participate in activities outside the school classroom.
-This could include such activities as; service learning, trekking, rock climbing, canoeing, camping and much more.
-Here at Zen Quest Adventures we strive to make WWW a week your students will remember, where they'll learn and grow as individuals.
+For many years, a lot of schools define their outdoor activity week as 'week without walls'.
+A week without walls in its broadest sense, is a week where students can participate in activities outside the school classroom 'walls'.
+This could include activities such as; service learning, trekking, rock climbing, canoeing, camping and much more.
+Here at Zen Quest Adventures we strive to make your WWW in China a week your students will remember, where they'll learn and grow as individuals.

 Kayaking, Li river, Yangshuo, China